 4. Cookie scoop.
 This is the only thing I’ve used to shape drop cookies for years because it’s super easy and the cookies turn out uniformly round.

 6. 11-inch tall clear party bags.
-Bags are the answer to the stale plate of cookies with the plastic wrap cover that just falls off.
+Bags are the answer to the gift plate of cookies with the plastic wrap cover that doesn’t cover well, leaving stale goodies.
 Use bags like these, plus a few regular sandwich baggies, to hold one to three cookies and candies each, then add the baggies to a small gift bag for a food gift that will stay fresh and be easy to transport.
+They are also what I use to package up my annual gift of Homemade Moose Munch Honey Caramel Corn.

 7. Black silicone baking mat.
 I’ve used both black and a light colored silicone baking mats,and find that black mats help cookies to brown better and more evenly than the lighter colored mats.